Hatamleh/cypress_visual_regression_test_vdb_sample/README.md

  })

  it('perform a full signup flow', () => {
-   // You can take a snapshot for a specific elememt LandingPage.SignupPanel().matchImageSnapshot("signup panel");
+   // You can take a snapshot for a specific element LandingPage.SignupPanel().matchImageSnapshot("signup panel");
   LandingPage.fillSignupPanel('1017bw', "545")
   Wizard.editUageForm().matchImageSnapshot("houses")